ebonnal/streamable/README.md

     - `.map` a function over a pipe, optionally using multiple threads or processes.
     - `.flatten` a pipe, whose elements are assumed to be iterators, creating a new pipe with individual elements.
     - `.filter` a pipe using a predicate function.
-    - `.do` side effects on a pipe, optionally using multiple threads or processes.
+    - `.do` side effects on a pipe, i.e. apply a function ignoring its returned value, optionally using multiple threads or processes.
     - `.chain` several pipes to form a new one that yields elements of one pipe after the previous one is exhausted.
     - `.mix` several pipes to form a new one that yields elements concurrently as they arrive, using multiple threads.
     - `.batch` pipe's elements and yield them as lists of a given size or spanning over a given duration.